mojoee/YouBikeLive/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Usage is in the web app
+You can reach the web-hosted page [here](https://youbikelive-1997a5b6ef93.herokuapp.com/myapp).